About & CV

 Seokweon Jeon I 전석원

 I am a doctoral candidate in the Committee on the Study of Religion at Harvard University (fields: North American Religions & History) and a Graduate Student Associate at the Weatherhead Center for International Affairs.
 I am a religious historian of modern America with a particular emphasis on 'MBC' (migration, borders, and citizenship), Asian America, and US imperialism.
-My research interests and writings range from the religious dimension of U.S. immigration policy (both historical and contemporary), religion and US imperialism, the religious-racial history of the Cold War to the intersections of religion, race (color-blindness), and class in the transpacific making of modern meritocracy.
+My research interests and writings range broadly—from the religious dimensions of U.S. immigration policy (historical and contemporary), Asian American religious history, and religion's intersections with U.S. imperialism in the Asia-Pacific, to the interplay of religion, race, and class in the transpacific making of modern meritocracy.
+More details on my previous and on-going research and writings can be found in the Research section of this website.

 My work has been supported by a range of internal and external fellowships, grants, and academic organizations.
 At Harvard, I have been awarded support from the Graduate School of Arts and Sciences, the Weatherhead Center for International Affairs, the Harvard-Weatherhead Research Cluster on Migration, the Charles Warren Center for Studies in American History, the Korea Institute, and the John L. Loeb Fellowship.
-Externally, I have received fellowships and grants from the Massachusetts Historical Society, the Asian Pacific American Religions Research Initiative, the American Academy of Religion, and the Organization of American Historians, among others.
+Externally, my research has been funded by the Massachusetts Historical Society, the Rockefeller Archive Center, the Asian Pacific American Religions Research Initiative, the American Academy of Religion, and the Organization of American Historians, among others.

 At Harvard, I have worked closely with the Committee on Ethnicity, Migration, and Rights (EMR) where I served as a coordinator of the Asian American Pacific Islander Studies Working Group and as a member of the Student Advisory Council.